Lang Lang: Books

-Lang's autobiography, Journey of a Thousand Miles, published by Random House in 8 languages, was released in the summer of 2008.
+Lang's autobiography, Journey of a Thousand Miles: My Story, co-authored by David Ritz and published by Random House in eight languages, was released in July 2008.
 Delacorte Press also released a version of the autobiography specifically for younger readers, entitled Playing with Flying Keys.

 Awards and outreach

-Lang has received many awards and made many television appearances.
+Lang has achieved remarkable commercial success.
+His 2019 album Piano Book has exceeded 1.2 billion streams globally, topped classical charts in multiple countries, and become one of the most successful classical albums of the 21st century.
+On Spotify, he reportedly draws more than 4.25 million monthly listeners, placing him among the most streamed classical pianists.
+He has received many awards and made many television appearances.
 His Deutsche Grammophon recording of Beethoven Piano Concertos Nos.
 1 and 4 with Christoph Eschenbach was nominated for a Grammy Award during the year of its release.

 He appeared in Time magazine's 2009 list of the 100 Most Influential People in the World, and in Gramophone magazine's Hall of Fame in 2012.
 In 2008, the Recording Academy named him their Cultural Ambassador to China.
-More recently, Lang has been chosen as an official worldwide ambassador to the 2010 Shanghai Expo.
+He was also awarded the Crystal Award in Davos by the World Economic Forum in 2010, and he has been chosen as an official worldwide ambassador to the 2010 Shanghai Expo.
 Lang was appointed by the United Nations' Children's Fund (UNICEF) as an International Goodwill Ambassador in 2004.
 The Chinese government selected him as a vice-president of the All-China Youth Federation.

 The Financial Times reported that Lang is "evangelical in his efforts to spread the popularity of classical music."
-In October 2008, he launched the Lang International Music Foundation in New York with the support of the Grammys and UNICEF.
-In May 2009, Lang and his three chosen scholars from the foundation, Charlie Liu, Anna Larsen, and Derek Wang, aged between eight and 10 years old, performed together on The Oprah Winfrey Show.
+In October 2008, he launched the Lang Lang International Music Foundation in New York with the support of the Grammys and UNICEF.
+In May 2009, Lang and his three chosen scholars from the foundation – Charlie Liu, Anna Larsen, and Derek Wang, who were between eight and 10 years old – performed together on The Oprah Winfrey Show.

 In June 2011, Lang was engaged by Telefónica to make appearances concerning culture, technology, education and social commitment.

 On 22 July 2012, Lang carried the London 2012 Olympic torch through Hornchurch on its Redbridge to Bexley leg.
 On 24 August 2012, he was awarded the Cross of Merit of the Federal Republic of Germany for his engagement in the Schleswig-Holstein Musik Festival.